SergeyMankevich/To-do/README.md

 -Search to-do
 -Sort to-do alphabetically in ascending order

-## Step #1 - Start the Server

-Start up the JSON Server by typing this command into your terminal: json-server --watch db.json --port 4000.
-This will run on "https://localhost:4000".

-### Step #2 - run the app `npm start`

-Runs the app in the development mode.\
+## Open

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+[https://todoproject-79cfb.web.app](https://todoproject-79cfb.web.app) to view it in your browser.